Best laptop brands

 This reliability survey is conducted every year, so you can be confident that these scores are up to date and applicable to the current laptop marketplace.

-It's important to remember that any brand which scores less than three stars for reliability in our table is incapable of receiving a Best Buy award for its laptops - no matter how good those laptops may be.
+It's important to remember that any brand which scores two stars or fewer for reliability in our table is incapable of receiving a Best Buy award for its laptops - no matter how good those laptops may be.
 They're simply too unreliable to recommend whole-heartedly.